 I'll tell you another thing that I think is interesting.

-He's asked to go to the Pfizer court and sit in on a session.
+Bob Goodlatt, the Republican chairman of the House Judiciary Committee, he's asked to go to the Pfizer court and sit in on a session.

 He has the proper security clearance, we're told, to do something like that.

-He just wants to sit in on one session so we can understand what is the bar.
+He just wants to sit in on one session so we can understand what is the bar?

-What what does a judge need to see?
+What does a judge need to see?

 What kind of evidence in order to prove surveillance?